 Building materials including brick, thick concrete, steel and metals, glass, radiant barrier, and other materials that conduct electric or magnetic energy, disrupt and weaken cell signals.
 That means that while there may be plenty of strong cellular coverage outside of your distribution center, that signal is weakened before it reaches the cell phones and other devices being used indoors.

 What’s the Solution?

-Cellular signals can be improved by as much as 32 times through the use of passive DAS.
-Unlike active DAS, which essentially serves as a carrier-specific cell tower inside the building, passive DAS technology detects the available signal outside of the distribution center, brings it inside and boosts it, then distributes the amplified signal throughout the building.
-Compared to DAS, passive DAS is much less expensive (it can be installed for as little as 30 cents to 70 cents per square foot) and can be up and running in just hours or days.
+In-building cellular signals can be improved through the use of cellular repeater systems or passive DAS.
+Unlike active DAS, which essentially serves as a carrier-specific cell tower inside the building, cellular repeater technology detects the available signal outside of the distribution center, brings it inside, enhances it, then distributes the amplified signal throughout the building.
+Compared to traditional DAS, cellular repeaters are much less expensive (a system can be installed for as little as 30 cents to 70 cents per square foot) and can be up and running in days.

-If you’d like to learn more about how a passive DAS solution can improve the cell signal in your distribution warehouse, contact WilsonPro for more information.
+If you’d like to learn more about how a cellular repeater system can improve the cell signal in your distribution warehouse, contact WilsonPro for more information.